 Telephone Number: TBD

-You may also contact the Secretariat of the Ethics Committee of SANBS, at telephone number (TBD) if you have questions about your rights as a research subject.
+You may also contact the Secretariat of the Ethics Committee of SANBS, at telephone number (TBD) if you have questions about your rights as a research participant.

 Your participation in this research is voluntary, and you will not be penalized or lose benefits in anyway if you refuse to participate or decide to stop participating.